percona/pg_tde/documentation/docs/index/tde-limitations.md

     - If encrypted objects exist in the database's default tablespace, the operation is refused.
     - If no encrypted objects are present in the default tablespace, the operation is allowed.

     Only objects in the default tablespace are checked.
-Objects in other tablespaces are not affected by this validation.
+Objects in other tablespaces are not evaluated by `pg_tde`.

+  To move encrypted tables individually, use `ALTER TABLE ...
+SET TABLESPACE`.

 ## Currently unsupported WAL tools